Pitta Dosha Guide

 – Veena, Saumya Ayurveda

-Pitta governs metabolism and tranformation through the seasons, stages of life, and even the times of day and night.
+Pitta governs metabolism and transformation through the seasons, stages of life, and even the times of day and night.
 Let's explore each of those.

 Key Pitta Dosha Characteristics